begin-theadventure/dxvk-caches/README.md

 For merging and checking I'm using: [dxvk-cache-tool](https://github.com/DarkTigrus/dxvk-cache-tool)

-sha512sums apply to .dxvk-cache, not .tar.xz.
+sha512sums apply to .dxvk-cache, not compressed files.

 # F A Q
 ## How to get